Access and download your free digital edition of the latest Business Impact issue.

 The second part of Business Impact’s synopsis of a panel event, co-hosted by BGA earlier this year, on how sustainability can be better integrated into the DNA of higher education

 Resilience, empathy, cultural intelligence, and communication.
-The pandemic gives us an opportunity to reassess the qualities we value most in our managers and leaders, says Louvain School of Management’s Marie-Therese Claes, in presenting new research from CEMS
+The pandemic gives us an opportunity to reassess the qualities we value most in our managers and leaders, says WU University of Economics and Business’s Marie-Thérèse Claes, in presenting new research from CEMS

 How sustainability can be integrated into the DNA of higher education more effectively.
 Highlights from a panel of Business School leaders co-hosted by BGA earlier this year